-Prerequisites: BIOL G180 and MATH G030, or MATH G040, or MATH G115, or MATH G120, or MATH G170, or MATH G180, or Mathematics Placement Assessment execution, and subsequent analysis of data.
+Prerequisites: Biology G180 and Math G030, or Math G040, or Math G115, or Math G120, or Math G170, or Math G180, or Mathematics Placement Assessment

+A survey of extant living organisms including physiological and anatomical adaptations of organisms in response to their environment.
+Each kingdom is examined, with an emphasis on evolution and ecology of organisms found in kingdoms Plantae and Animalia.
+Included in this survey is an introduction to scientific methodology including student-centered experimental design, execution, and subsequent analysis of data.
 C-ID: BIOL 140.
 Lecture & lab.
 Letter grade only.
 Transferable to CSU; UC.

-A survey of extant living organisms including physiological and anatomical adaptations of organisms in response to their environment.
-Each kingdom is examined, with an emphasis on evolution and ecology of organisms found in kingdoms Plantae and Animalia.
-Included in this survey is an introduction to scientific methodology including student-centered experimental design,